shagoswami/BCB546-PythonHW_Spring2024/README.md

 - Pandas
 - Matplotlib
 - Seaborn
-Installed the required packages using pip.
+--Installed the required packages using pip.